 Source: FDA

 The decrease in logs quantities exported is due to the closing of several companies in 2023 such as Indo African Plantations Liberia and Coveiyalah Investment Enterprises Inc., which resulted in a drop of quantities exported by more than 38%.
-In the other hand, the increase of log prices in the international market helped cover the shortage of supply, since Liberian logs were exported for an average per m3 unit price of US$ 43.92 compared to US$ 23.09 in 2022, registering thus an increase of more than 90%.
+On the other hand, the increase of log prices in the international market helped cover the shortage of supply, since Liberian logs were exported for an average per m3 unit price of US$ 43.92 compared to US$ 23.09 in 2022, an increase of more than 90%.

 The table below presents the logs exports by company: